RealImpactAnalytics/cdr-generator/NOTE.md

 Should generate a graph from the list of users.
 The edges could have a weight which represent the "closeness" between the 2 users.

+### Graph generation
+One way to do it is :
+Generate temporary id from 1 to numberOfUser and generate a graph with those id (can be done easily).
+Them associate to each users one of those id (**zipWithIndex**).
+Finally, we could join by key the client and the edges generated.
+So we could have our edges from user to user.

+To generate a graph of integer there are multiple ways to achieve that.
+Two of them are already implemented in **graphx** (log normal graph and **R-MAT** graph) in the package **org.apache.spark.graphx.util** .

 # Randomness
 There are multiple ways to ensure some randomness.